kjb92/Simple-JS-App/README.md

 2. Click on 'See Profile' to get details on a Pokémon's looks, its height as well as types and abilities

 ## Project dependencies
-HTML5, CSS3, JavaScript, Bootstrap 4.3.1
+HTML5, CSS3, JavaScript ES6, Bootstrap 4.3.1

 ## Which API the project uses
 This project pulls data from https://pokeapi.co/